 I need to exit out of the Skill Assessment program so that I can use TypeWell for normal work.
 How do I get out of Skill Assessment mode?

 I exited out of the Skill Assessment before starting the scored lecture.
-How do I restart the Skill Assessment?
+Can I restart?

 What else can we answer for you?
 Let us know so we can continue to improve this article!